 The stuff you can watch once you've paid for one of these services, and of course depends on which one you subscribe to, of course, but know that Virgin Media does not make any TV channels itself, while BT produces a few, and Sky has a huge stable of its own channels.
-Virgin Media's biggest, priciest Full House package brings 230 channels, including BT Sport and some Sky channels, with access to Sky Sports and Sky Cinema channels incurring an additional monthly fee.
+Virgin Media's biggest, priciest Bigger Bundle + Sports package brings 245 channels, including BT Sport and some Sky channels, with the Ultimate Oomph package taking it to over 290 channels.
 BT's offering is far less impressive, at only 150 channels on its top-of-the-range Max package, though it does include BT Sport.

 You can add Sky Sports and Sky Cinema channels for a monthly fee.
 Sky has by far the most channels, with 350 the maximum.
 But isn’t that overdoing it?

 So which one is best?
 That entirely depends on what you want to watch.
 If you want as much Premier League football as possible, Virgin Media wins since a lot of its packages bundle BT Sport, while Sky Sports and Sky Cinema channels can be added.

 However, if you want to watch drama (such as Game of Thrones and a lot of first-run premium US drama) on Sky Atlantic – which is exclusive to Sky – it's got to be Sky.
 Ditto for Formula 1 motor racing fans, because from March 2019 the only place to watch live races will be on Sky (with the only exception being the British GP).
 If you're happy with the free-to-air channels and fancy some occasional footie on BT Sport, BT wins out, and it's also worth noting that BT Sport already has 42 live Premier League matches and the FA Cup, and from the 2019-20 season it will broadcast matches on Saturday lunchtimes and during the week.